nicolasH/DisplayableCreator/src/java/net/niconomicon/tile/source/app/help/html/index.md

 <img src="img/view.png">

 When you click on the _eye_ icon in the Displayable list, the viewer will appear with the selected Displayable.
-Clicking on the looking glasses with + and - will zoom and de-zoom the Displayable.
+Clicking on the looking-glasses with + and - will zoom and de-zoom the Displayable.

 You can move the view around by dragging the image.